jmilushev/machine_learning_eng/Capstone project/README.md

 * scikit-learn 0.19.1
 * tqdm 4.28.1

-You may utilize conda virtual environment and easily create one on MacOs using the included environment file, by executing:
+You may utilize conda virtual environments and create an environment called *distracted_drivers_env* on MacOs using the included environment file, by executing:

 ```
 cd notebooks